seahomebatumi-ai/crypto-auto/ANALYST-INSTRUCTIONS.md

-the class per carried item (§12), so the status is derivable by a reader and not only by the run that assigned it. **The status is a FUNCTION of the recorded class and carries no exception clause**: class outside the three above, status `НЕ ПРОВЕРЕНО`, whatever the run believes about why the source was silent.
+the class per carried item (§12), so the status is derivable by a reader and not only by the run that assigned it. **The status is a FUNCTION of the recorded class and carries no exception clause**: class outside the three above, status `НЕ ПРОВЕРЕНО`, whatever the run believes about why the source was silent. **`dclass` exempts an item from CLOSING and never from the STATUS word**, and the two were conflated on the first run that had the field: four calendar items printed `БЕЗ ИЗМЕНЕНИЙ` while state carried `unver` 2, 2, 2 and 1 on them and no primary had answered for any of the four that run.
+A permanent date and a stale assessment live on the same item without contradiction — the date keeps it alive, the status says the judgement built on it was not refreshed — and an item holds both at once.
 A sentence explaining why the status does not apply this once is itself the violation, because the status exists to make exactly that sentence unnecessary. **Measured 01.09, second run:** `home.treasury.gov` timed out for the fourth consecutive run, the G20 communiqué was unread for the fourth consecutive